kuzanatoliy/questions/ACCESSIBILITY.md

 <details>
   <summary>Why text alternative for non-text content is beneficial?</summary>

-- t helps people who have difficulty perceiving visual content.
+- it helps people who have difficulty perceiving visual content.
 Assistive technology can read text aloud, present it visually, or convert it to braille;
 - it may help some people who have difficulty understanding the meaning of photographs, drawings, and other images, graphs, charts, animations, etc;
 - it helps people who are deaf, are hard of hearing, or who are having trouble understanding audio information for any reason;
 - people who are deaf-blind can read the text in braille.